OpenCDMP/opencdmp.github.io/docs/getting-started/introduction.md

 - **Evaluation via Plugins**: Perform evaluation through customizable plugins tailored to specific standards and requirements.
 - **Collaborative Environment**: Supports teamwork with multi-user access, version control, and change tracking.
 - **Role-Based Access Control**: Invite users to a Plan with different roles—Viewer, Contributor, Reviewer, etc.—and set access rights at the Plan or Section level.
-- **Review and Annotation System**: Reviewers can add annotations (comments) to Plans or Desriptions, with statuses to track their lifecycle.
+- **Review and Annotation System**: Reviewers can add annotations (comments) to Plans or Descriptions, with statuses to track their lifecycle.
-- **Notification Features**: Receive Email and In-App notifications for updates, comments, and changes to Plans or Desriptions you're involved in.
+- **Notification Features**: Receive Email and In-App notifications for updates, comments, and changes to Plans or Descriptions you're involved in.
 - **Flexible Export Options**: Export Plans in human and machine-readable formats like XML, JSON, DOCX, and PDF.
 - **Pluggable Export Mechanism**: Implement custom export plugins to suit specific requirements.
 - **Repository Deposits for DOI Assignment**: Deposit OMPs directly to repositories for DOI (Digital Object Identifier) assignment.